 This is a slushy/soft serve ice cream combo with frozen Fanta strawberry and blue raspberry, layered with vanilla soft serve in between.
 We love this and it’s probably our favorite frosty snack in Epcot!

-A hard, crunchy shell stuffed with a sweet ricotta filling, make this a perfect snack to finish the night off with after a huge meal at Via Napoli!
+A hard, crunchy shell stuffed with a sweet ricotta filling, makes this a perfect snack to finish the night off with after a huge meal at Via Napoli!

 We’ve made it all the way to Germany, and while you might think of beer at first here, there are some really good snacks you can have along with your refreshing bier!